Getting an Interview

 I called and emailed the HR person several times looking for next steps, but did not get a reply.
 At one point I called to ask, "If I am not a good fit simply tell me."
 I heard nothing back.
 I guess I should not be too disappointed by this lack of response, but at the same time Grainger was running radio ads for the very first time in the DC market looking to grow its mindshare.
 I had many friends and former associates call me and say, "Hey, I heard an ad for Grainger!
 What do you think about them?"

 At this point, I don't think much about them.
 If the HR woman had been even in the least responsive, even if to blow me off politely, I'd be able to give at least a neutral view on them.
 Can't do that now.

 The process took a day – interviewed at W.W.
-Grainger in April 2011.
+Grainger (Baton Rouge, LA) in February 2011.

-Interview Question – Tell me about a time when there was a major problem and what did you do to fiix it (paraphrasing).
-View Answer
+- Tell me about a time when there was a major problem and what did you do to fiix it (paraphrasing).
+1 Answer

-I applied through an employee referral and the process took 3+ weeks – interviewed at W.W.
-Grainger in May 2010.
+I applied through an employee referral.
+The process took 3+ weeks – interviewed at W.W.
+Grainger (Rice, TX) in May 2010.